muchirijane/learning-code-through-github-repos/README.md

 ### How to contribute

-All contributions to add useful Github repositories with important and useful resources are welcome.
+All the contributions to add useful Github repositories with important and useful resources are welcomed.
 Please read the [Contribution guidelines for steps to take](https://github.com/muchirijane/learning-code-through-github-repos/blob/main/CONTRIBUTING.md) to accomplish a successful Pull request.

 ## Thank you for your contribution